SOS Children's Village São Bernardo do Campo

-In 1970, SOS Children's Villages began working in São Bernardo do Campo in São Paulo.
-However, in 2004 the local authorities decided that SOS Children’s Village São Bernardo do Campo was in an environmental reserve.
-Subsequently, the SOS families gradually moved out of the Village, and into nearby accommodation.
+SOS Children’s Village São Bernardo do Campo in São Paulo began its work in 1970.
+In 2004, the local authorities declared that SOS Children’s Village São Bernardo do Campo was located in an environmental reserve.
+The SOS families slowly moved out of the village and into rented accommodation.

 Strengthen families: Our social centre here provides a family strengthening programme, which aims to alleviate hardship in the community in a holistic and sustainable manner.
 Its services include a day-care centre and childminding programme.
 This allows working parents and single mothers to leave their children in safe hands while they are out making a living.
 Our efforts also address the needs of parents, providing support and training.

 Care in SOS families: For children from the area who are no longer able to live with their parents, SOS families can provide a loving home.
 In each family, the children live with their brothers and sisters and are affectionately cared for by their SOS parents.
 The SOS families live in the community, and are therefore fully integrated into the neighbourhood.